lrc-se/aoc-2022/README.md

 Rewrote this several times to get sensible run times.
 It could probably be improved further still, but my latest scan line approach keeps part 2 under 2 seconds, which feels good enough.
 I also had to make some adjustments to the base code in order to handle the test cases correctly this time around.
 *__Update:__ Came up with a way to reduce the search space in part 2, which knocked two thirds off the execution time.*

+### Day 16 (Nim)

+This was a tough one.
+After a while I took to POC-ing in JS, and eventually came upon a solution based on precomputing optimal paths between working valves.
+For part 2 I had a good number of false starts before realizing that I could frame the problem as a linear combination of partial solutions to part 1.
+Then I "just" had to translate back to Nim, which took some doing, but the end result is rather fast.

 ### Day 17 (Nim)

 Sets, ordinals and stateful custom objects to the rescue, employing custom hashes to find the cycle in part 2.